 At the crux of today's advanced clinical genetic testing is a massive data analysis need, as each individual patient has tens of thousands of unique genetic changes.
 To understand these data, scientists must integrate them with a detailed account of the patient's condition or phenotype and with existing scientific knowledge on human health genetics.

 To address this need, the Translational Omics Program uses an intuitive computer system to capture clinicians' observations about patients and store them in a specific way to facilitate automated analysis.
 These specially stored data are called structured phenotype data.

-Program researchers are also implementing a process to automatically cross-reference these structured phenotype data with the published scientific literature, existing biological and clinical databases, and certain basic-science data repositories to quickly identify the set of genes related to a patient's observed condition.
+Program researchers also are implementing a process to automatically cross-reference these structured phenotype data with the published scientific literature, existing biological and clinical databases, and certain basic-science data repositories to quickly identify the set of genes related to a patient's observed condition.

 Finally, the team uses machine learning tools to integrate patient-specific genetic changes identified by whole-exome sequencing with the existing scientific literature.
 This system can identify genetic changes that are likely related to a patient's disease.